Acute and Chronic Care Management

 Is high cholesterol genetic?

-Yes; hereditary lipid disorders are common.
+Yes, hereditary lipid disorders are quite common.

 Many patients require both lifestyle changes and medication.